Protect Your Adsense Earnings By Preventing Invalid Clicks

 When you identify a malicious user, knowing the IP address and referral route gives you the possibility to take different steps.

-You can now include the IP address, referral link, and browser type when you report it to Google for invalid clicks.
+First, you can now include the IP address, referral link, and browser type when you report it to Google for invalid clicks.

-But if you believe it is a case of click-bombing, the next step you can take is to block the user.
+Secondly, if you believe it is a case of click-bombing, the next step you can take is to block the user.

 How do you block someone from your site?